 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Everyone with a car insurance policy is likely familiar with Liability coverage, Personal Injury Protection, and more — but Automobile Gap Coverage is one of the lesser-known forms of insurance coverage on the market that, if you don't know about it, you should!
+Everyone with a car insurance policy is likely familiar with Liability coverage, Personal Injury Protection, and more — but Automobile GAP Coverage is one of the lesser-known auto insurance coverage options on the market that, if you don't know about it, you should!

 ...your vehicle might get totaled and need to be completely replaced.
 In the event that this happens, either your Collision or Comprehensive coverage will pay for its replacement.
 But your insurance company will only pay the fair market value of your vehicle at the time it gets severely damaged; and that amount of money may vary drastically from how much you originally paid for your vehicle.

 Enter your ZIP code below to compare auto insurance rates.

 Take the following scenario as an example: imagine you’ve purchased a brand new car for $25,000.
 Your down payment was only $1,000, and you’re making payments in the amount of $300 a month.
 You’ve owned the car for an entire year without anything happening.
 Congratulations.
 With your down payment and monthly payments, your loan has been reduced to $20,400.

 Now imagine you get into a serious accident and your car is completely totaled right after your vehicle's 1-year anniversary.
 You go to your collision insurance provider and inform them of the accident.
 You pay your deductible, and then it is up to them to hold up their end of the bargain.
 The only issue is that the car’s market value has depreciated to $19,000.
 Your collision insurance covers you up to this amount, but you’re left with an unexpected $1,400 bill that you weren’t covered for.
 This is generally where GAP insurance kicks in, and cleans up the mess.